voxpupuli/puppet-elasticsearch/README.md

 ## Limitations

-This module has been built on and tested against Puppet 3.2 and higher.
+This module is built upon and tested against the versions of Puppet listed in the metadata.json file (i.e. the listed compatible versions on the Puppet Forge).

 The module has been tested on:

-* Debian 6/7/8
+* Debian 7/8
 * CentOS 6/7
 * OracleLinux 6/7
-* Ubuntu 12.04, 14.04
+* Ubuntu 12.04, 14.04, 16.04
-* OpenSuSE 13.x
+* OpenSuSE 42.x
 * SLES 12

 Other distro's that have been reported to work: